elanmed/rg-glob-builder.nvim/README.md

 However, native `rg` arguments are clunky to type and difficult to order [correctly](https://github.com/ElanMedoff/rg-glob-builder.nvim#understanding-rg-glob-flags).
 So I built `rg-glob-builder.nvim`: a plugin to generate a reliable `rg` command with intuitive flag orderings using a handful of ergonomic custom flags.

-> Note: the following examples use the `build` function, which is the most straightforward way to generate `rg` flags with `rg-glob-builder`.
-In practice, I'd recommend using the `fzf_lua_adapter` or `telescope_adapter`, depending on your picker plugin.

 #### Searching by extension
 ```lua
 require "rg-glob-builder".build "require -- -e rb !md"